OVERVIEW

 THE IDEA

-Sonnit was designed to bridge that gap.
-Not just summarize, but highlight decisions, extract to-dos, and give users momentum after every call or meeting.
+Sonnit was designed to bridge the gap between having a meeting and knowing what to do after it.
+Not just summarize, but highlight decisions, pull out tasks, and give users momentum after every call.

 CONSTRAINTS